Adaptive GR(1) Specification Repair for Liveness-Preserving Shielding in Reinforcement Learning: Related Work

 However, most shielding approaches assume a known safety abstraction of the environment, represented by logical rules or automata that capture relevant dynamics and constraints \cite{alshiekh2018safe,bloem2020s,jansen2020safe,konighofer2023online}.
 Given such an abstraction and desired specification, the shield is constructed by solving a \emph{two-player safety game} \cite{bloem2015shield} between the environment and system, with the environment attempting to force the system into a deadlock state (no available actions) and the shield ensuring play remains within the winning region of states.

 A major limitation is that the environment’s abstraction is assumed to be \emph{correct and complete}.
 In practice, safety-critical dynamics are often uncertain or misspecified, meaning that a static shield may fail under unexpected behaviours.
-Recent work has begun to relax this assumption: \emph{approximate shielding} learns or refines safety-relevant models from data \cite{goodall2023approximate,he2022androids,xiao2023model}, but such methods provide only probabilistic or bounded safety guarantees.
-In continuous control, shielding has been extended via safety filters that exploit control barrier functions and Hamilton-Jacobi reachability analysis to ensure constraint satisfaction under known dynamics \cite{bastani2021safe,banerjee2024dynamic,ames2019control}.
-However, these techniques rely on accurate system models, leaving open the question of how to maintain \emph{formal safety and liveness guarantees} when environmental assumptions break at runtime.
+Many frameworks either do not consider this as a possibility or terminate if unexpected behaviour is observed \cite{bloem2015shield,alshiekh2018safe}.
+However, recent work has begun to relax this assumption: \emph{approximate shielding} learns or refines safety-relevant models from data \cite{goodall2023approximate,he2022androids,xiao2023model}, but such methods provide only probabilistic or bounded safety guarantees and often only after an accurate dynamics model has been learned.
+Dynamic shielding approaches based on automata learning \cite{waga2022dynamic}, also only obtain safety guarantees once the learned model converges, realizability checks in such scenarios are not enforced either, whereas our method explicitly maintains realizability, ensuring that both safety and liveness guarantees remain achievable throughout adaptation.

-Despite the progress in shield synthesis for RL, most logic-based shielding frameworks for RL either do not consider the possibility of environment changes or terminate if an unexpected behaviour is observed \cite{bloem2015shield,alshiekh2018safe}.
-Pranger et al. developed TemPest -- a shield synthesis tool that can handle certain types of probabilistic environments and switch between different shield strategies \cite{pranger2021tempest}.
-TemPest and related works \cite{bloem2020s} focus on adapting to different notions of shielding or recovering from agent failures (when the agent temporarily violates a rule and must recover within a fixed number of steps), rather than necessarily revising the environment assumptions.
-Buckworth et al. \cite{buckworth2023adapting} recently proposed an approach to adapting formal specifications in the event of environment changes, but their work was limited to relatively constrained, low-complexity environments and they only consider the synthesis of static-symbolic controllers, rather than shields lifted to the full winning-region for RL.
+Adaptive shielding techniques themselves have gained increasing interest as a means of enforcing safety under incomplete or evolving environment knowledge.
+Pranger et al. (\citeyear{pranger2021adaptive}) proposed \emph{adaptive shielding under uncertainty} by refining an abstract Markov decision process and updating transition probabilities online.
+While this approach explicitly reasons about stochastic dynamics, adaptivity is limited to probabilistic parameter estimation over a fixed abstract graph structure, and logical assumptions are not repaired.
+Moreover, liveness properties are not considered, and it is unclear if key properties such as minimal interference are maintained by their Pareto-front formulation for the shielded policy.
+Feng et al. \citeyear{feng2025adaptive} also propose an adaptive shielding framework via parametric safety proofs.
+Their framework offers strong probabilistic guarantees and supports continuous dynamics, but assumes a fixed specification structure whose parameters are bounded a priori.
+In contrast, our work focuses on structural adaptation of declarative specifications: rather than refining numeric bounds within a fixed model.

 Other techniques that enforce safety via minimal interference, adopt controllers that intervene only as a last resort \cite{pham2018optlayer}, or via specification revision/repair where the agent’s reward function or constraints are adjusted when safety issues arise \cite{bharadhwaj2020conservative}.
 These approaches typically lack the formal guarantees that our synthesized shield provides.
 By using a reactive synthesis shield, we ensure that safety rules are never violated (even after repair, which always preserves realizability).